Jarrod-Angove/WAAMTools.jl/README.md

 ## TL;DR

-Install julia, launch it, then run the following command in the REPL to find the mean(s) power for a file with the absolute path `path/to/my_power_file.csv`.
+Run the following command in the REPL to find the mean power(s) for a file with the absolute path `path/to/my_power_file.csv`

 ```julia-repl
 julia> my_mean = mean(importer("path/to/my_power_file.csv"))